 But the power to offer opinion does not equal the power to make law.
-While today, most believe that Supreme Court justices carry an aura of infallibility in doing so, that perception was not always so clairvoyant.
+While today, most believe that Supreme Court justices carry an aura of infallibility in doing so, that perception was not always the case.

 The Supreme Court was constructed to adjudicate law for specific cases, mostly disputes among states or situations in which the United States is a party.
 The high court was assuredly never meant to override law or overturn state law, and even the proponents of judicial review in the ratification conventions never explained this power in relation to overturning state law.
 How can I assert this with certainty?
 Because the Constitution’s biggest proponents assured us of this.
 The proof lies in the states, where the Constitution was defended against some of the most compelling attacks by the Brutus Writings, Patrick Henry, and other powerful voices of opposition.